Updated July 2020.

 Step 3: Analyse competitors

-Unless you have a budget to conduct formal research, its best to use available resources such as news articles, industry journals, analyst reports, the company’s website, marketing collateral, company reports and so forth.
+To begin your analysis use available resources such as news articles, industry journals, analyst reports, the company’s website, marketing collateral, company reports and so forth.
 You may also want to do a general blog search to find out what their customers’ and others are saying about the company and the products they offer.
 Networking events and tradeshows also present great opportunities to collect data about your competitors.
 Your more loyal customers may also share information with you.

 Step 4: Summarise competitor product and market strategies

-- Company Name
+- Company name

 Step 5: Compare and contrast competitors with your products